sgratzl/chartjs-chart-geo/README.md

 ## Scales

 A new scale `projection` is registered and used by default by Choropleth and BubbleMap.
-It provides just one option to specify the projection method.
 The available methods are the one from https://github.com/d3/d3-geo#projections.
 Just remove the `geo` prefix.
 Alternatively, the projection method instance can be directly given.

 see https://github.com/sgratzl/chartjs-chart-geo/blob/main/src/scales/ProjectionScale.ts#L76